NickyROV/ROV--Frame-Structure/README.md

 # Welcome to GitHub Desktop!

-In ROV design, there are several material options to choose from to made the frame, and we limited ourselves to off-the shelf material which can be easily get from store like 'Home Depot" or local harware store, the rules are :
+In ROV design, there are several material options to choose from to made the frame, and we limited ourselves to off-the shelf material which can be easily get from store like 'Home Depot" or local harware store, rules are :

 Cheap and easy to work with